qexat/Vism/spec/index.md

 As implied earlier, the main idea of Vism is alterning between operations and putting stuff in memory.
 For this to help, you have (as the time of writing) three modes:

 -   `^n`: this is the mode by default.
 It allows performing operations.
--   `^s`: this is the string mode.
-It pushes the given string to a target specified beforehand.
 -   `^l`: this is the literal mode.
-Similar to the string mode, but it supports a larger set of data types, such as integers, floats, booleans, [lists](https://en.wikipedia.org/wiki/Dynamic_array), and more!
+It pushes the given literal to a target specified beforehand.
+It supports a large set of data types, such as integers, floats, booleans, [lists](https://en.wikipedia.org/wiki/Dynamic_array), and more!

 _- What does "target specified beforehand" mean?_

 ## Targets

-By default, all values you write in `^s` and `^l` go to the [null stream](https://en.wikipedia.org/wiki/Null_device), i.e. get discarded.
+By default, all values you write in `^l` go to the [null stream](https://en.wikipedia.org/wiki/Null_device), i.e. get discarded.
 If you want to save them somewhere, you need to specify a target.

 There are three kinds of targets: